 All of the earphones were tested on a desktop PC, a Xiaomi Mi 5 Pro smartphone and a xDuoo X3 budget Hi-Fi player.

 On the PC side, the on-board audio codec (ALC892) is connected to an external budget amplifier: SMSL sAp II which implements the TPA6120A2 chip by Texas Instruments.
 The amplifier's volume knob is set at about 25%.

 The Xiaomi Mi 5 Pro is notorious for having a rather low-power audio output, much lower than in an iPhone, for instance.
-Thus, I have manually installed 2 powerful system-level DSP's on it: The first being Arkamys (for bass and volume mostly), and the second is Dolby Atmos (for clarity, loudness and equalization).
+Thus, I have manually installed a powerful system-level DSP on it - Arkamys, mostly for bass boost and volume increase.

 All of the earphones were measured with ARTA (Sweep, 1/12 octave smoothing), using Vibro Veritas connected directly to a microphone input jack (input volume set to 100%) of the on-board audio codec (ALC892), and the included ear tips are used whenever possible, always silicone ones, never foam tips (to prevent major loss of highs).